Three (comics): Synopsis

 The comic is set in 364 BC, seven years after the Battle of Leuctra where Sparta was defeated and humiliated by Thebes, shattering their image of military invincibility.
 It opens with a depiction of the Krypteia, an annual ritual where Spartiate youths murder the strongest Helots and terrorise the others to discourage rebellion.

 Eurytos, one of the five annually elected Ephors, and his guards take shelter from a storm at a farm worked by Helots.
 For entertainment they force the Helots to drink unwatered wine and observe their drunken revels.
 Klaros, a seemingly weak cripple, refuses to drink until Eurytos' son Arimnestos forces him too, and immediately vomits after swallowing the wine.
 Arimnestos orders the other Helots to eat Klaros' vomit and rhapsodises the strength of the Spartiates, demonstrated by the 300 Spartans at Thermopylae.
 However Terpander, the overseer of the Helots, finds uncharacteristic courage in his drunkenness and mocks Arimnestos and the Spartans for their failure against the Thebans and the loss of Messenia.
 In response, Eurytos orders his men to kill the Helots.

 Klaros escapes out of a window in the farmhouse and runs into the fields, demonstrating that his leg is healthy.
 He digs up a xiphos and considers fleeing, but returns to the farmstead.
 Klaros kills one of Eurytos' guards and Terpander and a woman named Damar stab the other to death with their knives.
 Eurytos begs for his life but Klaros kills him and Arimnestos flees in terror, suffering only a minor wound to his arm.
 Realising that the Spartiates will come for them, the three survivors decide to run and attempt to reach the free city of Messene.

 In the city of Sparta, Kleomenes II, one of Sparta's two kings, watches an old man instruct a group of boys.
 The old man tells the boys a story of two dogs from the same litter, one raised as a hunting dog and the other as a pampered pet, the moral of the story being that their breeding as Spartiates is not enough to make them soldiers and must be matched by equally important training in the Agoge.
-Kleomenes reflects to Tyrtaios, his former erastes, that when he was a boy the story taught that training was more important that breeding, and Tyrtaios replies that following Sparta's loss of power and prestige they need the young to believe they are inherently superior.
+Kleomenes reflects to Tyrtaios, his former erastes, that when he was a boy the story taught that training was more important than breeding, and Tyrtaios replies that following Sparta's loss of power and prestige they need the young to believe they are inherently superior.
 Suddenly Arimnestos runs into the city and announces that his father has been killed by Helots.